chainsaws-dev/shopping-lists-and-recipes-backend/README.md

 Frontend source for this backend is available [here](https://github.com/chainsaws-dev/shopping-lists-and-recipes)

+## Getting source
+Run this command to get source code:

+`go get github.com/chainsaws-dev/shopping-lists-and-recipes-backend`

 ## Docs
-Run this command to start documentation server on localhost:6060
+Run this command to start documentation server on localhost:6060:

 `godoc -http=:6060`